nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+ClinicBuddy data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-- AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+- ClinicBuddy data are saved automatically as a JSON file `[JAR file location]/data/clinicbuddy.json`.
 - Advanced users are welcome to update data directly by editing that data file.
-- If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+- If your changes to the data file makes its format invalid, ClinicBuddy will discard all data and start with an empty data file at the next run.
 - Hence, it is recommended to take a backup of the file before editing it.
-- Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+- Furthermore, certain edits can cause ClinicBuddy to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 - Therefore, edit the data file only if you are confident that you can update it correctly.